 Formulated by Prince George

 The first biotechnology spin-off of Masaryk University, Enantis Ltd., was founded by the members of Loschmidt Laboratories in 2006 and the software spin-off company CaverSoft in 2011.
-Since 2008, the Loschmidt Laboratories are part of the Department of Experimental Biology and the Research Centre for Toxic Compounds in the Environment.
-Since 2011, we are affiliated also to the International Clinical Research Center.
+Since 2008, Loschmidt Laboratories are part of the Department of Experimental Biology and the Research Centre for Toxic Compounds in the Environment.
+Since 2011, we are affiliated also to the International Clinical Research Center at St. Anne’s University Hospital.